globe-and-citizen/layer8-backbone/docs/reverse-proxy.md

 1. Read **server certificate chain** from `cert_path` as PEM stack
 2. Read **server private key** from `key_path` as PEM
 3. Parse and validate:
-    - Server cert parsed as X.509 stack
+    - server cert parsed as X.509 stack
-    - Private key parsed as `PKey`
+    - private key parsed as `PKey`
 4. Combine into new [`CertKey`] instance
 5. Atomically swap via `ArcSwap::store()` — in-flight connections retain old credentials, new connections use updated ones
 6. Return `Ok(())` on success or `Err(String)` on any parsing/I/O failure

-This allows certificate rotation without service restart or connection disruption.
+This allows certificate rotation for the ReverseProxy identity certificate without service restart or connection disruption.

 <br>

-### 7.2.
+### 7.3.
 Dynamic TLS Reload

 **Source:** `layer8-backbone/utils/src/cert/mod.rs`